cocotb/cocotb/docs/source/writing_testbenches.rst

 --------------------------

-Both signed and unsigned values can be assigned to signals using a Python int.
-Cocotb makes no assumptions regarding the signedness of the signal.
+Both signed and unsigned values can be assigned to signals using a Python int. cocotb makes no assumptions regarding the signedness of the signal.
 It only considers the width of the signal, so it will allow values in the range from the minimum negative value for a signed number up to the maximum positive value for an unsigned number: ``-2**(Nbits - 1) <= value <= 2**Nbits - 1``